You are here

 West Albany's Rich Engel named Oregon Assistant Principal of the Year

-Rich Engel, West Albany High School Assistant Principal, has been named the 2018 Oregon Assistant Principal of the Year by the Oregon Association of Secondary School Administrators (OASSA) and the Confederation of Oregon School Administrators (COSA).
+Rich Engel, West Albany High School Assistant Principal, has been named the 2018 Oregon Assistant Principal of the Year by the Oregon Association of Secondary School Administrators (OASSA) and the Coalition of Oregon School Administrators (COSA).
 This award automatically places Engel in the running for National Assistant Principal of the Year Award from the National Association of Secondary School Principals (NASSP).

 "Rich Engel is an outstanding selection for the OASSA Assistant Principal of the Year,” said Clint Raever, Toledo Jr/SR High School Principal and OASSA President.
 “Rich has been an achiever in every position he has held in education.
 Rich is present and approachable in his school and builds strong relationships with staff and students.
 Rich has demonstrated exceptional leadership skills and plays an integral role at West Albany High School.
 Congratulations Rich Engel, 2017 OASSA Assistant Principal of the Year.”